 Hey look.
 A peanut!

-The automatic response to discovering such a delightful and unexpected titbit would be to put it in your mouth.
-Especially if you wake up to find aforementioned titbit resting in your navel.
+The automatic response to discovering such a delightful and unexpected tidbit would be to put it in your mouth.
+Especially if you wake up to find aforementioned tidbit resting in your navel.
 But, assuming you have made some cognitive advancement beyond the age of two, you might then ponder whether or not the last item you ate had any peanuts in it.
 Then possibly wonder just how long it’s been there.
 Or whether it is indeed a peanut.
 But by then it is just a little too late.